This post is also available in: Português

-Some of BitMEX’s trading features include trading Bitcoin with full leverage, innovative crypto trading, pricing APIs, low-latency trade execution, low-latency market data, and so on.
-It’s one of the best crypto exchanges for auto-trading with crypto signals.
+Some of BitMEX’s trading features include trading Bitcoin with total leverage, innovative crypto trading, pricing APIs, low-latency trade execution, low-latency market data, etc. It’s one of the best crypto exchanges for auto-trading with crypto signals.
 Find out more about the best BitMEX crypto signals here.

-BitMEX’s trading fees are quite low.
+BitMEX’s trading fees are pretty low.
 It doesn’t charge deposit or withdrawal fees when it comes to Bitcoin.
-BitMEX doesn’t charge the deposit fee for Tether USD either.
-Plus, price takers get to pay a 0.05% commission only, and the price-makers get a 0.01% rebate on every trade.
+BitMEX doesn’t trust the deposit fee for Tether USD either.
+Plus, price takers only pay a 0.05% commission, and the price-makers get a 0.01% rebate on every trade.

 The BitMEX platform is said to be among some of the safest ones for margin trading.
-Plus, traders can use the BitMEX app for both crypto investments and fiat currency investments.
+Plus, traders can use the BitMEX app for crypto and fiat currency investments.

 However, recently, BitMEX came under fire for allegedly violating US trading rules.
 This greatly impacted its reputation when it came to sticking to bank regulations.

-BitMEX installed an MPC (multi-part computation) system, which allows multiple parties to handle a function on encrypted data and not let any data leave the encrypted domain, besides the desired outcome.
-According to BitMEX, MPC keeps the platform safe from attackers who are trying to steal funds.
+BitMEX installed an MPC (multi-part computation) system, which allows multiple parties to handle a function on encrypted data and not let any data leave the encrypted domain besides the desired outcome.
+According to BitMEX, MPC protects the platform from attackers trying to steal funds.

 9. Bisq – Best Decentralized Exchange

-Bisq is considered to be the best decentralized exchange due to its ability to allow users from all over the world to purchase and sell cryptocurrencies securely, making it one of the best crypto exchanges.
+Bisq is considered the best-decentralized exchange due to its ability to allow users worldwide to purchase and sell cryptocurrencies securely, making it one of the best crypto exchanges.

-It doesn’t have to work with 3rd-party platforms in order to sell bitcoins.
-Bisq is available worldwide and supports major cryptocurrencies, like Ethereum, Bitcoin, Dogecoin, and so on.
+It doesn’t have to work with 3rd-party platforms to sell bitcoins.
+Bisq is available worldwide and supports significant cryptocurrencies like Ethereum, Bitcoin, Dogecoin, etc.

-There’s a dedicated crypto wallet where traders can store their security deposits and fees.
+A dedicated crypto wallet lets traders store their security deposits and fees.
 Plus, Bisq has a strong customer service team, where users can contact them through the mail.
 There’s also a detailed FAQ section.
-Bisq doesn’t offer any educational resources but does have a blog section on its website.
+Bisq doesn’t offer educational resources but has a blog section on its website.

-Users are required to run a desktop application in order to trade on Bisq’s platform, rather than using a website.
+Users must run a desktop application to trade on Bisq’s platform rather than using a website.
 All a trader needs to do is install the application, add their bank account, choose a payment method, and they are all ready to start trading.
 Also, there’s no central server due to its P2P nature.

-Both the makers and the takers have to pay 0.001 BTC in order to trade on the platform.
+The makers and takers must pay 0.001 BTC to trade on the platform.
 Plus, there’s an extra 0.0003 BTC mining fee.
-This fee is charged three times: when a user is depositing money from their external wallet, throughout the trade, and during funds withdrawal.
+This fee is charged three times: when a user deposits money from their external wallet, throughout the trade, and during funds withdrawal.
 This makes the total mining fee to be 0.0009 BTC.

-The withdrawal fee is 0.0003 BTC, which makes it less than the global industry average.
+The withdrawal fee is 0.0003 BTC, less than the global industry average.

 Since this crypto platform is a peer-to-peer exchange, this makes it more secure to use for trading purposes and keeps it safe from hackers.

 This is a decentralized cryptocurrency exchange, which means that its servers are located all across the globe.
-Due to a decreased risk of server downtime, decentralized exchanges are pretty much immune to cyber attacks.
+Due to a decreased risk of server downtime, decentralized exchanges are immune to cyber-attacks.
 For instance, if one server gets hacked, this won’t affect the other servers.

 10. Gate.io – Best for Altcoins

-Gate.io is considered to be one of the fastest-growing platforms that come with a leading IEO (Initial Exchange Offering) platform, margin trading with leverage, a plethora of cryptocurrencies, and several other services, like margin borrowing.
+Gate.io is considered one of the fastest-growing platforms with a leading IEO (Initial Exchange Offering) platform, margin trading with leverage, many cryptocurrencies, and several other services, like margin borrowing.
 It’s the best crypto exchange in terms of altcoins.

 Gate.io is available globally, except in the US and Canada, due to the recent regulatory environment in these countries.
 Plus, it supports over 1,400 cryptocurrencies, which include Bitcoin, Binance Coin, Ethereum, Dogecoin, and many others.
 Gate.io provides its account holders with free wallets to store cryptocurrencies.
 It also uses a hot wallet and cold storage.

-When it comes to their customer service, there’s a 24/7 live chat, an option to submit support tickets, and a detailed FAQ section.
-Also, Gate.io offers various educational resources in the form of articles through their Gate Learn section on the website.
+Regarding their customer service, there’s a 24/7 live chat, an option to submit support tickets, and a detailed FAQ section.
+Also, Gate.io offers various educational resources through articles in their Gate Learn section on the website.

-Gate.io wants ease of use for their users, thus the platform interface is similar to other popular competitors, like Binance.
-Some of the features can get overwhelming initially, but it’s easy to go through other sections of the website.
-Through the main menu, users can go to different sections of the website, like margin trading, crypto markets, lending, financial services, and so on.
+Gate.io wants ease of use for their users.
+Thus the platform interface is similar to other popular competitors, like Binance.
+Some features can get overwhelming initially, but going through other website sections is easy.
+Through the main menu, users can go to different areas of the website, like margin trading, crypto markets, lending, financial services, and so on.

-Despite all this, users view the overall appearance of Gate.io to be a bit complicated with several activities going on at the same time.
+Despite all this, users view the overall appearance of Gate.io to be a bit complicated, with several activities going on simultaneously.

 Gate.io charges competitive trading fees, similar to other crypto-to-crypto exchanges.
 There’s no fee for the deposits.
-There’s a small withdrawal fee and a 0.2% margin and spot trading fee.
-When it comes to individual coins, like Ethereum, Gate.io tends to be cheaper.
-But, it charges a lot more for withdrawing BTC, XRP, and other related coins.
+There’s a small withdrawal fee, a 0.2% margin, and a spot trading fee.
+Regarding individual coins, like Ethereum, Gate.io tends to be cheaper.
+But it charges much more for withdrawing BTC, XRP, and other related coins.

 Gate.io is committed to providing all of their Proof of Reserves.
-They work with Armanino LLP in order to offer their users all the relevant information.
-Their second Proof of Reserves audit results can be found on Armanino’s website.
+They work with Armanino LLP to offer their users all the relevant information.
+Their second Proof of Reserves audit results are on Armanino’s website.

 Gate.io offers two-factor authentication to its users through Google Authenticator and text messaging (which is considered to be insecure).
 Users are required to verify before logging in.
 There’s an extra fund withdrawal password, blind IP logins, and an anti-phishing code.